nplrkn/alsoran/documentation/backlog.md

   - e.g. "Inital access procedure failed - Connection refused (os error 111)" at debug
 - two worker enablement (share DU configuration between workers - see [documentation/design/State - DU.md])
 - use NonEmpty instead of Vec in ASN.1 autogen if lower bound is 1
+- ENUMERATED{True} OPTIONAL (as seen in RRC) should appear in Rust as a bool
 - provide TransportAddress constructor from string (and use common struct for all XXAP libraries)
+- don't set up SRB + 2 DBRs if all we need is one session = one DRB
+- ASN.1 E1 and NGAP PduSessionIds should be directly comparable?  by being the same type?  instead of item.pdu_session_id.0 == stage1.ngap_request.pdu_session_id.0

+# NEXT UP
+- Dataplane with O-RAN SC ODU
+- Proper UE software to enable development of correct RRC messages

 ## SCALE OUT / MULTIPLE TNLA
 - Allow AMF to specify 2nd endpoint - ask worker 1